Qualytics/userguide/docs/source-datastore/scan.md

 ![incremental](../assets/datastores/scan/incremental-light.png#only-light)
 ![incremental](../assets/datastores/scan/incremental-dark.png#only-dark)

+!!! info
     When running an Incremental Scan for the first time, Qualytics automatically performs a full scan, saving the incremental field for subsequent runs.

-This ensures that the system establishes a baseline and captures all relevant data.
+    - This ensures that the system establishes a baseline and captures all relevant data.

-Once the initial full scan is completed, the system intelligently uses the saved incremental field to execute future Incremental Scans efficiently, focusing only on the new or updated data since the last scan.
+    - Once the initial full scan is completed, the system intelligently uses the saved incremental field to execute    future Incremental Scans efficiently, focusing only on the new or updated data since the last scan.

-This approach optimizes the scanning process while maintaining data quality and consistency.
+    - This approach optimizes the scanning process while maintaining data quality and consistency.

-**2. Define the Starting Threshold (Optional) i.e.** - specify a minimum incremental identifier value to set a starting point for the scan.
+2. Define the Starting Threshold **(Optional)** i.e. - specify a minimum incremental identifier value to set a starting point for the scan.

 - **Greater Than Time:** This option applies only to tables with an incremental timestamp strategy.
 Users can specify a timestamp to scan records that were modified after this time.

 - **Greater Than Batch:** This option applies to tables with an incremental batch strategy.
 Users can set a batch value, ensuring that only records with a batch identifier greater than the specified value are scanned.

-**3. Define the record limit**- the maximum number of records to be scanned per table after any initial filtering.
+3. Define the **record limit**- the maximum number of records to be scanned per table after any initial filtering.

 ![record-limit-line](../assets/datastores/scan/record-limit-line-light.png#only-light)
 ![record-limit-line](../assets/datastores/scan/record-limit-line-dark.png#only-dark)